 If you do not have a Qualifying Child, you must:

-- be older than 25 but younger than 65 at the end of the year.
+- be at least 25 but younger than 65 at the end of the year.

 - live in the United States for more than half the year.